Satori-Nakamoto/simplewallet-guide/guide.md

 ![3xaddress](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/3xaddress.png)

+### Spending from multisig

 After our multisig wallet has some funds on it, let's spend them.
 First we need to exchange multisig info with our friends.
 Since this is a 2/3 multisig wallet, we need the info from 1 friend to complete a transaction.
 Alternatively, we could get the info from both friends and decide later which info to sign with.
-First we'll *export* our multisig info by using the command export_multisig_info and any file name, like:
+First we'll **export** our multisig info by using the command export_multisig_info and any file name, like:

 `export_multisig_info multis1`